VianneyMI/monggregate/docs/tutorial/stages.md

+# 🔄 **MongoDB Aggregation Stages**

-Stages are the building blocks of aggregation pipelines.
+**Stages** are the building blocks of aggregation pipelines.

-We saw in the [previous page](pipeline.md) two methods to compose stages to effectively build a pipeline:
+> 📘 We saw in the [previous page](pipeline.md) two methods to compose stages to effectively build a pipeline:
+>

-* Using the pipeline stages methods
+> * Using the pipeline stages methods
-* Using the stages classes directly
+> * Using the stages classes directly

 Repeating what was described previously:

-> Each stage of the aggregation framework also has its own class in the package.
+> 💡 Each stage of the aggregation framework also has its own class in the package.
-And each `Stage` class has a mirror method in the `Pipeline`.
+> And each `Stage` class has a mirror method in the `Pipeline`.

-There is actually an asterik to this.
+There is actually an asterisk to this.
 Monggregate does not yet provide an interface to all of the stages provided by MongoDB.
 It is a work in progress and the list of available stages will grow over time.
 If you want to contribute, please refer to the [contributing guide](../contributing.md).

 You can see the full list of stages provided by MongoDB [here](https://www.mongodb.com/docs/manual/reference/aggregation-quick-reference/#stages--db.collection.aggregate-).

-## **List of Available Stages In Monggregate**
+## 📋 **List of Available Stages In Monggregate**

 The following table lists the stages that are currently available in Monggregate: